 Big Data has the potential to improve patient outcomes, understand the disease and help cure cancer with these advances in the quantity and quality of the data which is collated with the computing power to analyze and understand the disease.

 Today, with the use of big data, medical analysis to predict cancer recurrence, progression and response to therapy is no longer a tough task.
-The fight continues but leveraging Big Data analytics can help speed up the process of finding the elusive cure, thereby ensuring that there is a definitive light at the end of the tunnel.
+The fight continues but leveraging Big Data Consulting can help speed up the process of finding the elusive cure, thereby ensuring that there is a definitive light at the end of the tunnel.